Insomnia is the complaint of inadequate or poor quality sleep that interferes with normal daytime functioning.

 Waking up at the same time every morning is one way to establish a stable sleep pattern.
 Having a routine is important.

 You may think that resting and having a quiet lifestyle helps to prevent insomnia.
 In fact, people who get little or no exercise may find it hard to sleep at night.

 Regular exercise helps people to sleep better.
 The best time to exercise is in the afternoon.
 Do not exercise close to bedtime.
 Leave at least two hours before your bedtime for your heart rate to slow down after the exercise.

-Sleeping pills Sleeping pills should be used as directed by your doctor.
+Sleeping pills should be used as directed by your doctor.
 Some sleeping pills stop working after a few weeks if they are used every night.

 If you stop using them suddenly however, your sleep may be worse for a time.
 This problem can be reduced, by cutting back slowly on the use of sleeping pills.
 Your doctor will help you with this.

 Keep the bedroom as quiet as possible.
 Passing traffic, airplanes, the television and other noises can disturb your sleep even when they do not cause you to wake up.

 Use shades or heavy curtains to keep your bedroom dark.
 Light comes through your eyelids even when your eyes are closed.
 Light can disrupt your sleep.

 Many medical problems can disrupt sleep and lead people to complain that they have insomnia.